barmalei/zebkit/readme.md

 ### Native clipboard support

-Zebra support browser native clipboard !
+Zebra support browser native clipboard.
 The implementation doesn't require any Flash or other plug-in installed.
 It is pure WEB based solution !

 By implementing special __"zebra.ui.CopyCutPaste"__ interface a Zebra UI component can start participating in